filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 Filecoin is a protocol that provides core primitives, enabling a truly trustless decentralized storage network.
 These primitives and features include publicly verifiable cryptographic storage proofs, [crypto-economic mechanisms](https://filecoin.io/blog/filecoin-cryptoeconomic-constructions/), and a public blockchain.
 Filecoin provides these primitives to solve the really hard problem of creating a trustless decentralized storage network.

-On top of the core Filecoin protocol, there are a number of layer 2 solutions that enable a broad array of use cases and applications.
-Many of these solutions use [IPFS](https://ipfs.io).
+On top of the core Filecoin protocol, there are a number of layer 2 solutions that enable a broad array of use cases and applications, many of which also use [IPFS](https://ipfs.io).
 These solutions include [Powergate](https://docs.textile.io/powergate/), [Textile Hub](https://blog.textile.io/announcing-the-textile-protocol-hub/), and more.
 Using these solutions, any use case that can be built on top of IPFS can also be built on Filecoin!

 Some of the primary areas for development expected on Filecoin around mainnet launch are: